No cancer danger from mobile phones, research concludes – DW – 09/05/2024

 You might have heard speculation that electromagnetic radiation from mobile phones and wireless technologies is dangerous.

 The radio waves wireless technologies transmit are very weak.
 They do not have enough energy to damage DNA and are very unlikely to cause cancer.
-Nevertheless, researchers are continuing to monitor whether there are any potential long-term health risks of using phones.
+Nevertheless, researchers are continuing to monitor whether there are any potential long-term health risks of phone use.

 A new study provides comprehensive evidence that mobile phone use is not linked to cancer.
 The study is the largest review on the topic to date and is one in a long line of research showing that wireless technologies do not harm the human body.

-"For the main issue, mobile phones and brain cancers, we found no increased risk, even with 10+ years exposure and the maximum categories of call time or number of calls," said Mark Elwood, at the University of Auckland in Australia, who was a co-author in the study.
+"For the main issue, mobile phones and brain cancers, we found no increased risk, even with 10+ years exposure and the maximum categories of call time or number of calls," said Mark Elwood at the University of Auckland in New Zealand, who was a co-author in the study.

 The review was commissioned by the World Health Organization (WHO) and published in Environment International.